lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.09 Taking Hugo’s Request ~ No.12 Straylize Temple cleared    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Mary's title [Home Cook]    |

 This event only appears for a short time, so it's best to complete it PRIOR TO heading to Staylize Temple.
 Visit the dining room in Seinegald Castle, which is located at the end of the corridor on the left side of the first floor.
-A child will shout "mother," leading Stahn and the party to wonder for a moment if this child is Mary's (?).
+A child will shout "mother," leading Stahn and the party to wonder for a moment if this child is Mary's.
 In the end, it all turns out to be a misunderstanding.

 ![](stahn-guide/sub010_1.png)
+▲ The title for this Side-Quest is super important and you really need to get out of your way to get it since there's no reason to visit this room in the castle at this point.

 ---